Have you ever wondered why kids keep forgetting so much of what they have been taught?

 Once a child has changed their mind, they can begin to connect the initial problem to what they have worked out, thereby moving past the misconception and growing in conceptual understanding.
 To read more about the four-step questioning process for fixing misconceptions, click here.

 Misconceptions in key number concepts are particularly important to deal with as number underpins most of what we learn in mathematics.
 We need to start by using some diagnostic testing with your class in key number concepts to determine exactly how to intervene.
+This post gives some of the latest research by Tierney, including showing students learning over two years of maths for every year of teaching as measured by PAT M. The data has been peer-reviewed, presented and published in the conference proceedings of the the Mathematics Education Research Group of Australasia conference in Auckland 2018.

 To read about key number concepts from F-3, including watching a recorded webinar, click on this link.
 You will probably also want to download the addition and subtraction test from the Interventions Series to use with your lower primary classes, or the place value test to use with middle and upper primary.